imhilla/groupify/README.md

 There are sections for example in the recent section, users can see articles in the latest written articles.
 The viceversa is true since users can see articles in ancient's order.

+## Live version

+This is a web app and not a website.
+Access the web app <a href="https://groupify-hilla.herokuapp.com/">here</a> via phone.